What Team Building Activities Work for Executives and Senior Leaders?

 The Gravity Principle

 Executive team building fails when it feels lightweight.
-Senior leaders have spent years in environments where time equals impact.
-If an activity feels like it could be run for any group at any level, it won't earn their engagement.
-We call this the Gravity Principle: executive team building must have weight — intellectual weight, experiential weight, or strategic weight.
-After working with 29 leadership teams over 18 months (2023-2024), we found three elements that create sufficient gravity.
+If an activity could run for any group at any level, it won't earn their engagement.
+After working with 29 leadership teams over 18 months (2023–2024), we found three elements that create the weight executives respond to.

 Intellectual Stakes